 Many women have served in frontline support roles such as medics and bomb disposal experts for years now, but up until 2016, they were banned from serving in close combat roles.

-It wasn't until former Prime Minister David Cameron lifted the ban allowing women to enter the cavalry, infantry and armoured corps.
+It was not until former Prime Minister David Cameron lifted the ban allowing women to enter the cavalry, infantry and armoured corps.
 But this was to be phased in slowly.

 According to the latest Ministry of Defence (MOD) figures, women make up 10.4% of regular forces.